 Pop your ingredients in and it cooks and blends for you in 21 minutes (smooth), less time if you prefer chunky.
 I usually prefer chunky – psychology chunky soups feel more filling.

 But my cauliflower cheese soup can be cooked using a regular pan, providing you have some sort of mixing or processing appliance.

 Here is my recipe if you want to give it a go (or follow it on my YouTube channel):

--Whiz in a blender (hand blender would work fine too) or a processor in batches
+- If not using a soup maker, whiz in a blender (hand blender would work fine too) or a processor in batches.

 Unfortunately as I write this, my cold is getting the better of me and today, we have finished the soup off and sadly I have lost all sense of taste & smell, but it was great with a sore throat.